biodatageeks/sequila/docs/source/index.rst

 0.4

  - completely rewritten R support as a sparklyr extension
- - experimental support for efficient coverage computation for BAMDatasource exposed as a table-valued function (bdg_coverage)
+ - experimental support for efficient coverage computation for BAMDatasource exposed as a table-valued function (coverage)
  - sample pruning mechanism for queries accessing only subset of samples from a table (BAMDatasource)
  - a new JDBC interface based on SequilaThriftServer